Tag: covenant

 Psalm 139; Isaiah 12; Matthew 1:1–12

-The lineage of .
+The lineage of Jesus.
 How boring.
 Did you think that?
 You are not alone in that.
 Many people read the lineage of Jesus or just skip it. , did you skip it?
 If so, please read it now…

 Why was that important, you ask?
 It tells a story.
 It tells a very important one.
 It tells the story of lives that were lived that led to Jesus.
 It puts Jesus in a specific time.
-It places him here on Earth, in the midst of , not from it. “…Mary, who gave birth to Jesus…” Right from the beginning, Jesus’ first of air was just like ours.
+It places him here on Earth, in the midst of Creation, not separate from it. “…Mary, who gave birth to Jesus…” Right from the beginning, Jesus’ first of air was just like ours.
 It was the first breath after being born.
-Birth is very , and despite the advancement of science, life is still a .
+Birth is very , and despite the advancement of science, is still a .

 In Psalm 139, David embraces the mystery.
 He notes that he was knit inside his mother.
 This was very mysterious and miraculous in David’s day, and though we know what is going on, it is still wondrous!
 David talks about the always present God, who was present while David was still formless.
 God was as present when we were formless as God is present now.